One of the Bible’s most remarkable miracles made headlines in recent months: the time during Joshua’s day when “the sun stood still.”

 Notice the next verse: “And the sun stood still, and the moon stayed, until the people had avenged themselves upon their enemies.
 Is not this written in the book of Jasher?
 So the sun stood still in the midst of heaven, and hasted not to go down about a whole day.
 And there was no day like that before it or after it …” (verses 13-14).

 This is unequivocal language.
 This was not an eclipse that lasted a short time.
-The sun and moon literally stopped moving for about the length of an entire day.
+The sun and moon literally stopped moving (or rather, the Earth stopped rotating) for about the length of an entire day.
 Whether or not one believes this miracle occurred, that is what the text says.

 This was no “hiding” of the sun behind the moon.
 The sun remained visible for a prolonged period; it “hasted not to go down.”
 As the context shows, Joshua, recognizing the immensity of the task of chasing and overcoming Israel’s fleeing enemies, asked that God would allow the sun to “stand still”—to keep shining—so they could continue fighting.
 God answered, and the sun remained out until after Israel had wiped out the enemy.
 The whole point of Joshua’s request was that the sun would continue to make Israel’s enemies visible so they could not escape under cover of night.
 Thus, the text shows the opposite intent of the sun being “hidden” in an eclipse.